 - I am in the process of negotiating a divorce agreement.
 Can I request that the provision for a continuation of support past age 19 be included as part of the settlement?

 Yes, if both parties agree, then that can be part of the original agreement.
 The benefit to the recipient is that it will not be necessary to request a continuation when the child turns 19.

 Laws change.
 If you are uncertain about how the new Child Support Bill and other legislation impacts you and your children, you should seek the advice of an experienced New Jersey custody and child support attorney to help you understand your unique situation.

 Do you have questions about child support or other family law issues?
-Contact the child support lawyers at Aretsky Law Group, P.C., today for a free initial consultation.
+Contact the child support lawyers at Aretsky Law Group, P.C., today for an initial consultation.